AluyiGladness/printf/README.md

- this is a collaboratory project by Aluyi-Osa Gladness and Oziegbe Akhere on the printf task
+ this is a collaboratory project between Aluyi-Osa Gladness and Oziegbe Akhere on the printf task